Week 2.

 # Assignment

 1. This time you have two different options.
-In both of them we recommend to use cardboard as material:
+In both of them we recommend using cardboard as material:

-* You can have only two shapes, but if you would like to explore more the options, you can consider having 3 or 4 different shapes in your kit.
+• You can have only two shapes, but if you would like to explore more options, you can consider having 3 or 4 different shapes in your kit.

-* If needed do not be afraid of using e.g glue.
+• If needed, don’t be afraid of using e.g. glue.

-1. Show a picture of your creation in your learning diary.
-You can add few pictures and short explanation of the process if you desire.
+2. Show a picture of your creation in your learning diary.
+You can add a few pictures and a short explanation of the process if you like.

-• How your press-fit / 3D object can be utilized in education?
-How other teachers could use it?
-How could you integrate it in an activity that aligns with your curriculum / standard?
+• How can your press-fit / 3D object be used in education?
+How could other teachers use it?
+How could you integrate it into an activity that aligns with your curriculum or standards?

 • Have you ever built an education portfolio?
-Why/Why not?
-What could be the possible advantanges?
+Why or why not?
+What could be the possible advantages?

-• When you execute a learning activity how do you evaluate its success?
-How do you keep track of possible modifications/improvements?
-Do you include them in your education portfolio / learning diary?
+• When you execute a learning activity, how do you evaluate its success?
+How do you keep track of possible modifications or improvements?
+Do you include them in your education portfolio or learning diary?

 # Tasks in the Fab Lab